 Jeremy M. Weintraub, Counsel

-Mr.Weintraub has significant experience in a wide range of commercial litigation matters.
-Representative matters involve disputes concerning breach of contract, business torts, class actions, fraud, insurance coverage, professional malpractice, and securities.
-His experience ranges from representation of individuals to representation of individuals to representation of large multinational companies involved in complex litigation.
+Mr.Weintraub has significant experience in a wide range of commercial litigation matters in state and federal courts.
+His areas of practice include appeals, business torts, class actions, contract disputes, corporate dissolution, employment, fraud, insurance and reinsurance, intellectual property, professional malpractice, and securities.
+His experience ranges from representation of individuals to representation of large multinational companies involved in complex litigation.

 In the field of alternative dispute resolution, Mr. Weintraub has represented clients in arbitrations before FINRA and the American Arbitration Association.
 His alternative dispute resolution experience includes serving as a mediator in more than 40 matters, and he is a member of the mediation panels for the Southern District of New York and the Commercial Division of New York State Supreme Court.
 Mr. Weintraub has also served as an arbitrator for New York Civil Court.

 Mr. Weintraub has taught brief writing, appellate brief writing, legal research, legal analysis, and effective writing skills as a professor at the University of Denver Sturm College of Law and St. John’s University School of Law.
 He currently is an Adjunct Professor of Lawyering & Legal Writing at the Benjamin N. Cardozo School of Law.

 Mr. Weintraub received his J.D. degree from New York University School of Law and his B.A. in Economics from Yale University.